Nicholas A. Bloom

-Nick Bloom is a Professor in the department of economics and Professor, by courtesy, at the Graduate School of Business.
-He is also the Co-Director of the Productivity, Innovation and Entrepreneurship program at the National Bureau of Economic Research (NBER), and a fellow of the Centre for Economic Performance, and the Stanford Institute for Economic Policy Research.
+Nick Bloom is a professor in the department of economics and Professor, by courtesy, at Stanford Graduate School of Business.
+He is also the co-director of the Productivity, Innovation and Entrepreneurship program at the National Bureau of Economic Research (NBER), and a fellow of the Centre for Economic Performance, and the Stanford Institute for Economic Policy Research.

 - PhD, University College London, 2001

 - Masters of Philosophy, Oxford University, St. Peters College, 1996